TriumphantAkash/AOS_TCP/README.md

 # DistributedSystem_SCTP_sockets_less-threads
-A TCP socket based Distributed System
+A SCTP socket based Distributed System

 This is a Java application that builds a minimum height spanning tree out of a graph of machines upto 45 node Uses SCTP sockets to communicate between machines